ovh/docs/pages/platform/ai/deploy_tuto_11_rasa_chatbot_flask/guide.en-gb.md

 The obvious goal about using object storage and not the local storage of the AI Notebook, is to de-correlate compute and storage, allowing us to stop or delete the notebook while keeping the data safe.

-If you want to know more about data storage concept please fill free to check this : [Create an object container](https://docs.ovh.com/gb/en/storage/object-storage/pcs/create-container/).
+If you want to know more about data storage concept please fill free to check this: [Create an object container](https://docs.ovh.com/gb/en/storage/object-storage/pcs/create-container/).

 For the chatbot deployment, we will create one object storage bucket.
 It will contain a pre trained model.
 If you've already train a model before with others tutorials, don't create a new container.